 The nervous system is a collection of millions of cells called neurons, which branch out and connect across the entire body, sending signals to the brain and relaying messages back.
-In fact, babies are born with 100 billion neurons – almost all the neurons she will ever need in her lifetime.
+In fact, babies are born with 100 billion neurons – almost all the neurons they will ever need in their lifetime.

-Throughout your baby’s development, neural stem cells will travel around her body and knit together to form the nervous system.
-Tickle your baby’s foot and the nervous system sends a signal to her brain letting her know that she is being touched.
-After receiving the signal, her brain will send out a message that it’s time to laugh so the playing can continue.
+Throughout your baby’s development, neural stem cells will travel around their body and knit together to form the nervous system.
+Tickle your baby’s foot and the nervous system sends a signal to their brain letting them know that they are being touched.
+After receiving the signal, their brain will send out a message that it’s time to laugh so the playing can continue.

 Mind out of matter

 At around three weeks after conception, an early brain structure called the neural plate forms.
 Soon this flat collection of cells expands, folds on itself, and becomes the neural tube, which is the precursor to the brain and spinal cord.

 Healthy neural tube development is linked to moms having high amounts of folate in their system, which is why you’ll find folate in most prenatal vitamins.